aaugustin/mtefd/multiple-template-engines.rst

 The Django Template Language will be refactored into a standalone library.

-It will encapsulate its runtime configuration into an instance of ``DjangoTemplates``.
+It will encapsulate its runtime configuration into an instance of a ``DjangoTemplates`` class.

 Context processors will be moved from ``django.core.context_processors`` to ``django.template.context_processors`` with a deprecation period.
 Since users